 The Title IX regulations issued by the US Department of Education ("DOE") that went into effect August 14, 2020 require the University to follow a specific grievance process ("DOE Grievance Process") in response to conduct covered by the regulations ("DOE-Covered Conduct").
 The University advocated strongly for DOE to change some components of the DOE Grievance Process before issuing the regulations; DOE did not.
 Because compliance with the regulations is a condition of federal funding, the University has revised its policies to fully implement them.
-The Title IX Officer will determine during their initial assessment of a report whether it alleges DOE-Covered Conduct if it is a type of misconduct covered by the regulations ("DOE Sex-Based Misconduct") that occurred in a University program or activity while the complainant was in the United States.
+The Title IX Officer will determine during their initial assessment of a report whether it alleges DOE-Covered Conduct and, if so, whether to open a DOE Grievance Process.
+Alleged conduct is DOE-Covered Conduct if it is a type of misconduct covered by the regulations ("DOE Sex-Based Misconduct") that occurred in a University program or activity while the complainant was in the United States.
 This assessment is described in detail in Appendix IV of the SVSH Policy.
 The following, read with the attached DOE Addendum, describes the process for investigating and adjudicating alleged violations of the SVSH Policy that include DOE-Covered Conduct.